argoproj/argo-cd/docs/proposals/rebalancing-clusters-across-shards-dynamically.md

 For other scenarios, some users install controller with only `argocd-application-controller-role` role and use it to manage remote clusters only.
 In this case, we would need to update the `argocd-application-controller-role` role and allow controller inspect it's own deployment and find out the number of replicas.

-We would assign one application controller to manage one of the shards and we will store this assignment list in ConfigMap.
+The application controllers will claim one of the available shards by checking which shard is not present in the ConfigMap or is assigned to an unhealthy controller.
+We will store the assignment list of Application Controller to Shard in ConfigMap.
 The mapping of Application Controller to Shard will store the below information:

 * Name/Id of the shard
 * Name of the Application Controller currently managing the shard